How Probate Home Sales Work in Clark County

 Distributing assets to beneficiaries.

-Once all of the debts and taxes have been paid, the executor can distribute the remaining assets to the beneficiaries according to the will.
-If there is no will, the assets will be distributed according to the state's intestate succession laws.
+Once all debts and taxes have been paid, the executor can distribute the remaining assets to the beneficiaries according to the will.
+If there is no will, the assets will be distributed according to the state’s intestate succession laws.

 Closing the estate